hashicorp/vagrant/contribute/documentation/index.md

 One of the biggest reasons for Vagrant's success has been decent documentation.
 The website has an easy getting started guide, in depth documentation for those who want it, and an in depth contribution guide here for people like you!
-But its difficult to cover 100% of a project in documentation, and sometimes documentation does get out of date.
+But it's difficult to cover 100% of a project in documentation, and sometimes documentation does get out of date.
 For the developers behind Vagrant, it is often difficult to keep up with features added and removed, specific notes for certain Vagrant use cases,